Modified treatment policy effect estimation with weighted energy distance: Weighted Energy Distance for MTPs

-This lemma states that under the condition that the conditional mean function $\mu(\x,a)$ belongs to $\mathcal{H}$, the key component of the bias is bounded by the energy distance.
-Here we emphasize that $\mathcal{H}$ contains a wide class of functions, and $C_\alpha = \langle\mu,\mu\rangle$ where $\langle\cdot\rangle$ be the inner product in the Hilbert space $\mathcal{H}$.
+Since \eqref{equ:errordecomp_bias} is the key component of the bias, this result therefore connects the bias with the distributional balance.
+It states that under the condition that the conditional mean function $\mu(\boldsymbol{x},a)$ belongs to $\mathcal{H}$, the key component of the bias is bounded by the energy distance.
+Here we emphasize that $\mathcal{H}$ contains a wide class of functions.
 For extended discussion and details of the specific form of the native space, readers can refer to \citet{mak2018support}.

+Of import for practical use, we note that the weighted energy distance depends on the scales of both $\X$ and $A$.
+Therefore, in order to make the distance unaffected by the measurement scale of $\X$ or $A$, we suggest standardizing covariates and treatment to have unit variance.